-For each financial year, the General Assembly determines the maximum amount of borrowings which may be concluded for the purpose of equipment financing.
+Each financial year, the General Assembly determines the maximum amount of borrowings which may be concluded for the purpose of equipment financing.
 The Board of Directors decides a financing budget within such maximum amount.
-Financing limits can be adjusted within a financial year in response to credit relevant developments.
+Financing limits can be adjusted in response to credit relevant developments.